 For more information on our life-saving personal alarms, please speak to one of our friendly advisors on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.

-Editor’s Note: This article was updated on 23 October 2020 to reflect current information.
-Originally published May 2018.
+Editor’s Note: This article was updated on 24 May 2021 to reflect current information.